rbasamoyai/HeatEqTestJava/README.md

 ---

 This code is a prototype for heat equation calculations in 1D, 2D, and 3D.
 The goal is to eventually include this in *Create: Mother of All Reactors (MOAR)*, an in-development *Minecraft* Java mod and addon for the *Create* mod.
 This prototype is intended to analyze the potential computational performance of the model and diagnose any code issues.
+This code is implemented in pure Java.

 Because visualization is not implemented in the program, computed values are written to .csv files that can be processed in other programs.
 The files can